Zhou Baozhong: Chinese Civil War

 He also served as secretary of the Jihe District Party Committee, commander and political commissar of the Jihe National Army, and chairman of the Jihe Administrative Committee in Hubei.
 In November, the Jilin Provincial Working Committee and Jilin Military Region were established.
 Zhou served as a member of the Provincial Working Committee and commander of the Jilin Military Region.

-In January 1946, the Northeast People’s Autonomous Army was renamed as Northeast Democratic Alliance Army, and Zhou served as the deputy commander-in-chief of the Northeast Democratic Alliance Army and commander of the Jilin Military Region.
+In January 1946, the Northeast People's Autonomous Army was renamed as Northeast Democratic Alliance Army, and Zhou served as the deputy commander-in-chief of the Northeast Democratic Alliance Army and commander of the Jilin Military Region.
 On April 14, 1946, part of the main force of the Northeast Democratic Alliance Army, together with the Jilin Military Region, was divided into three columns under the command of Zhou to attack the Kuomintang units in Changchun.
 The battle led to the destruction of Kuomintang's Northeast Security Corps fourth and fifth units, leading to a major Chinese Communist military victory in the Northeast in October 1948.
 However, after the Democratic Alliance Army was renamed the Northeastern People's Liberation Army in January 1948, it was reorganized into the Fourth Field Army in November 1948 and on the same month, Zhou was dismissed as a deputy commander.

-In September 1949, Zhou Baozhong served as commander-in-chief and political commissar of the Northeast People’s Self-Defense Army, deputy commander-in-chief of the Northeast Democratic Alliance Army and commander of the Dongman Military Region, chairman of the Jilin Provincial Government, deputy commander of the Northeast Military Region of the Chinese People’s Liberation Army and commander of the Jilin Military Region.
+In September 1949, Zhou Baozhong served as commander-in-chief and political commissar of the Northeast People's Self-Defense Army, deputy commander-in-chief of the Northeast Democratic Alliance Army and commander of the Dongman Military Region, chairman of the Jilin Provincial Government, deputy commander of the Northeast Military Region of the Chinese People's Liberation Army and commander of the Jilin Military Region.
 He also served as the Northeast Member of the Standing Committee of the Administrative Committee.

 During the Chinese Civil War, Zhou led his troops to fought more than 800 battles against the Kuomintang and caused more than 40,000 casualties among the enemy troops.
 In October 1948, his unit played an important role in the second occupation of Changchun.
 On September 8, 1949, Zhou Baozhong went to Beijing.
 On September 21, he attended the Chinese People's Political Consultative Conference and participated in the founding ceremony of the People's Republic of China.
 When he was about to go to Yunnan to take up his political post, he was admitted to a hospital in Beijing due to a heart attack.
-At hospital, he was visited by Liu Shaoqi and Premier of China Zhou Enlai who urged him to recover well and not rush to take office.
+At his bedside, he was visited by Liu Shaoqi and Premier of China, Zhou Enlai, who urged him to recover well and not rush to take office.
 In November 1949, Zhou went to Yunnan.